prokushev/zinc/readme.txt

 To do
 -----

-1. Replace SYSLIB routines by LGPL code
+1. Replace SYSLIB routines by LGPL code(?)
 2. NENDLINT.ASM uses SYSLIB LOUT.
 Need to replace by BDOS, not BIOS, call.
+2. Add NETLIB for CP/NET functions support.